-Policy makers, business executives and other stakeholders increasingly face new and complex decisions, often with incomplete or imperfect information.
-Adding to this challenge is the extremely dynamic nature of energy systems, which are often built on large, long-lived physical infrastructure and assets.
+Policy makers, business executives and other stakeholders increasingly face new and complex decisions.
+Adding to this challenge is the extremely dynamic nature of energy systems, which are intermingling the latest technologies with large legacy physical infrastructure and assets.

 Huge strides in energy efficiency have helped to limit electricity demand growth from data centres and transmission networks

 However, rapid improvements in energy efficiency have helped to limit energy demand growth from data centres and data transmission networks, which each accounted for around 1% of global electricity use in 2019.
 Strong government and industry efforts on energy efficiency, renewables procurement, and RD&D are necessary to limit growth in energy demand and emissions over the next decade.

 The IEA is expanding cross-Agency efforts to assess the policy, regulatory, technology and investment context needed to accelerate progress on power system modernisation and effective utilisation of demand side resources, leveraging the opportunities offered by digitalisation.
 The project draws from global experience and lessons learned to address emerging economies challenges and provide actionable recommendations.

 The IEA is exploring the potential impacts of digitalisation on energy efficiency and implications for policy makers.
 We are looking at how digital technologies enable greater control, optimisation and analytics, and how this in turn enables greater end-use and systems efficiency, especially when combined with the right policy frameworks and innovative business models.